infinityworks/101-Sessions/sessions/Crafting-Code-100/104/README.md

 ### Getting Started

-This session is best done on a kata the group have already completed a few times, so as to have them comfortable on how to solve, or at least make good progress in, the kata.
+This session is best done on a kata the group have already completed a few times, so as to have them comfortable on how to solve - or at least make good progress in - the kata.

-The kata should have sufficient complexity where two or more algorithms to be created.
+The kata should have sufficient complexity where two or more algorithms need to be created.
 I would suggest the Game of Life or Mars Rover kata for this session.

 Be sure you are comfortable with how create and use mocks in your chosen language.